Agents have Guide Viewer privileges by default. Administrators have Guide Manager privileges. You can give agents Guide Manager privileges as needed.

 - Guide Viewer is any regular Zendesk Support agent without Guide Manager privileges.
 Agents have Guide Viewer privileges by default, but you can make agents Guide Managers as needed.

-Light agents (Professional add-on and Enterprise add-on) have Guide Viewer privileges for accessing content, but they cannot add, edit, or delete articles where agents have permission and they cannot be Guide Managers.Note: Permission for agents to view and edit knowledge base articles or community posts is not part of the role permissions, but is a separate setting for each knowledge base section and community topic (see Setting content viewing and editing access).
+Light agents (Professional add-on and Enterprise add-on) have Guide Viewer privileges for accessing content.
+Light agents on Guide Lite and Professional cannot create or edit articles.
+Light agents on Guide Enterprise and Legacy can create and edit articles where agents have permission.Note: Permission for agents to view and edit knowledge base articles or community posts is not part of the role permissions, but is a separate setting for each knowledge base section and community topic (see Setting content viewing and editing access).

 - Guide Manager has full privileges in Guide.
 All Administrators have Guide Manager privileges.

-For a list of specific permissions by role, see Help Center user privileges by role.
+For a list of specific permissions by role, see the next section, Guide user privileges by role.

 Guide user privileges by role

-The following tables shows Guide user privileges by role.
+The following table shows Guide user privileges by role.

 (Admins, select agents)